Pistons vs. Magic odds, prediction, time: 2026 NBA playoff picks, Game 4 best bets by proven model

 SportsLine's model reveals its Orlando Magic vs. Detroit Pistons Game 4 picks

 The top-seeded Detroit Pistons will look to avoid falling into a 3-1 series hole in the NBA playoffs 2026 when they visit the Orlando Magic on Monday.
 Detroit (60-22) lost by double-digits in Game 1, bounced back in Game 2 but then trailed by as many as 17 points in Game 3's 113-105 defeat.
 The eighth-seeded Magic (45-37) have won four straight home games, with the average margin of victory being 16.8 points.
-Detroit has won three of the four prior meetings in the NBA postseason.
+Kevin Huerter (hip) is questionable for Detroit, while Jonathan Isaac (knee) is doubtful for Orlando.

 Tipoff is at 8 p.m.
 ET from the Kia Center in Orlando, Fla.
-The teams split their four regular-season matchups, also splitting their two matchups in Orlando.
-Detroit is a 2.5-point favorite in the latest Magic vs. Pistons odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+Detroit is a 3.5-point favorite in the latest Magic vs. Pistons odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5.
 Before making any Pistons vs. Magic picks, check out the Pistons vs. Magic predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.